 Our partners

 ADR Scotland brings together government specialists and academic researchers from four leading universities.
-The partnership is ideally placed to maximise the utility of deidentified and secure data to provide evidence that shapes future policy decisions in Scotland.
+The partnership is ideally placed to maximise the utility of de-identified and secure data to provide evidence that shapes future policy decisions in Scotland.
 We are also supported by a number of delivery partners including EPCC, National Records of Scotland, Public Health Scotland and Research Data Scotland.

 How we can support you